qubic/qct/meeting-notes/2025-01-23-tech-strategy.md

 - To document tech/dev knowledge we want to create a wiki/faq to which we can refer if we get common question (a need from developers)

 ## Discussion
 We had a lot of discussion on current issues (e.g. MEXC deposit/withdrawal problems).
-We discuesed about what platform shuold be used to exchange information and how to provide knowledge do ecosystem developers.
+We discussed about what platform shuold be used to exchange information and how to provide knowledge do ecosystem developers.

-current states of projects like Quottery, Wallet and others.
+Current states of projects like Quottery, Wallet and others.

 We also considered to do security audits. at the current state of the development it most probably is to early (still a lot of changes in core); the security audits should therefore be done when code is almost finished or there is a specific need for a listing or a partnership.

 Roadmap discussion.
-We identified/discussed about topics we can put on the 2025 roadmap. there are many light house projects. we are very hard frontloaded and will do a rolling planning each for 1-3 months.
+We identified/discussed about topics we can put on the 2025 roadmap.
+There are many light house projects.
+We are very hard frontloaded and will do a rolling planning each for 1-3 months.

-how should we track our projects and their progress? @wfschreck has set-up a test instnace with open project. with that we could track our projects and also allow others to join. together with @berts they will start with a tryout on using open project for qubic.
+How should we track our projects and their progress? @wfschreck has set-up a test instance with open project.
+With that we could track our projects and also allow others to join.
+Together with @berts they will start with a tryout on using open project for qubic.

 ## Identified Priorities
 Beside many other important things we have identified those priorities: